espressif/esp-iot-solution/docs/en/display/led_indicator.rst

 - Can define multiple groups of different blink types
 - Can define the priority of blink types
 - Can set up multiple indicators
+- LEDC and other drivers support adjustable brightness, gradient

 Instructions
 ^^^^^^^^^^^^^^^^^